PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

      | Cannot find path 'C:\NotReal' because it does not exist.
 ```

-- The error message is truncated and displayed using the **MessagePosition** property of <what> for line wrapping
+- The error message is truncated and displayed by reusing the **MessagePosition** property of InvocationInfo

 ```powershell
 PS C:\> .\MyScript.ps1